 HistoryDuring colonial times, the area that eventually was named Greenwich Village was mostly rural.
 In the early 1800's, the government of New York City set up a prison to handle the natural increase of crime that came with population growth.
-Warehouses, markets and other commercial buildings dominated the neighbourhood for most of the 19th century.
+Warehouses, markets and other commercial buildings dominated the neighborhood for most of the 19th century.
 By the middle of the 20th century, Greenwich Village became a magnet for artists, musicians, intellectuals and other free-spirited individuals.
 These residents transformed the district into a Bohemian hub.
 In fact, the Whitney Museum of American Art was originally established in this vibrant part of Manhattan.
 Andy Warhol and Edward Hopper are some prominent American artists who lived and worked in Greenwich Village.
-In the 1970s, the neighbourhood became the permanent site of New York's Village Halloween Parade, which attracts millions of spectators each year.
-Additionally, the neighbourhood played a major role in initiating the LGBT Movement.
+In the 1970s, the neighborhood became the permanent site of New York's Village Halloween Parade, which attracts millions of spectators each year.
+Additionally, the neighborhood played a major role in initiating the LGBT Movement.
 The Stonewall Riots of 1969 have dramatically influenced political views and attitudes towards gays in America.
 Click to book your Greenwich Village walking tour.